Configure the User Certificate Template

 On the computer where AD CS is installed, click Start, click Run, type mmc, and then click OK.

-On the File menu, click Add/Remove Snap-in.
+On the File menu, click Add/Remove Snap-in, and then click Add.
 The Add or Remove Snap-ins dialog box opens.

-In the Add or Remove Snap-ins dialog box, in Available snap-ins, double-click Certification Authority.
+In Available snap-ins, double-click Certification Authority.
 Select the certification authority (CA) that you want to manage, and then click Finish.
 The Certification Authority dialog box closes, returning you to the Add or Remove Snap-ins dialog box.

 In Available snap-ins, double-click Certificate Templates, and then click OK.

 In the console tree, click Certificate Templates.
 All of the certificate templates are displayed in the details pane.